 Physical activity

-The sooner you start moving after your caesarean section, the less likely you are to develop adhesions.
-While you are recovering from anesthesia, roll over from one side to the other, try to move your legs, rotate your feet.
-When you feel better, pull your knees up to your chest.
-Be sure to start doing Kegel exercises right away, this will help to avoid difficulty urinating.
-On the second day after the operation, you will have to get out of bed.
+The sooner you start moving after a cesarean section, the less likely it is that adhesions will develop.
+While you are recovering from anesthesia, roll over from one side to the other, try to move your legs and rotate your feet.
+When you feel better, pull your knees towards your chest.
+Be sure to start doing Kegel exercises right away, this will help avoid difficulty urinating.
+After surgery, you will have to get out of bed on the second day.

-All procedures will be carried out by a nurse for 5 days in a row.
-She must treat the wound with antiseptics and change the bandage.
-If the threads do not resolve themselves, then they will be removed after about a week, from this time it is allowed to wet the incision and not wear a bandage.
-Treatment with antiseptics is supposed to continue independently.
-Wash the seam with liquid soap, wipe with a disposable towel.
-After a while, you can use ointments to heal scars.
+For 5 days in a row, all procedures will be carried out by a nurse.
+She should treat the wound with antiseptics and change the bandage.
+If the threads do not dissolve on their own, they will be removed after about a week, from which time it is allowed to wet the incision and not wear a bandage.
+Treatment with antiseptics should be continued independently.
+The seam should be washed with liquid soap and wiped with a disposable towel.
+After some time, you can use ointments to heal scars.

 Wearing a bandage

-Many doubt the need for this accessory, consider it too inconvenient.
+Many doubt the need for this accessory and consider it too inconvenient.
 Modern experts say that it is necessary to wear a bandage for at least a month during the recovery period.
 It should not be universal, but special - postoperative.
-Wearing a bandage contributes to the correct and rapid recovery of the abdomen after a cesarean section.
+Wearing a bandage promotes proper and rapid recovery of the abdomen after a caesarean section.
 The accessory will protect your seam from damage, it will be much easier for you to walk and take care of your child.

 Physical exercise

-Remember that an intensive recovery of the figure after a cesarean section is possible for you only after six months.
-In the first couple of months, you need to take care of yourself, do not lift any weights, except for the baby.
-One of the most dangerous consequences of overload is the divergence of the uterine suture.
-Check with your doctor before starting exercise.
-Until six months have passed, walk a lot, do simple exercises for arms and legs, without stress on the abdominal muscles.
-Don't forget Kegel exercises.
+Remember that intensive restoration of your figure after a caesarean section is possible for you only after six months.
+In the first couple of months, you need to take care of yourself and not lift any weights other than the baby.
+One of the most dangerous consequences of overload is rupture of the uterine suture.
+Before you start exercising, consult your doctor.
+Until six months have passed, walk a lot, do simple exercises for your arms and legs, without straining your abdominal muscles.
+Don't forget about Kegel exercises.

 Menstrual cycle

-His recovery after a caesarean section proceeds in the same way as after an ordinary birth.
-One and a half to two months, lochia will come out - discharge similar to menstruation.
+His recovery after a cesarean section proceeds in the same way as after a normal birth.
+For one and a half to two months, lochia will appear - a discharge similar to menstruation.
 The first two periods should be very heavy.
 The cycle should normalize in 3-5 months.
-If it does not stabilize, you need to be examined and make sure that there are no complications, such as endometriosis.
-The process of restoring a normal menstrual cycle after dependent caesarean section depends on:
+If it does not stabilize, you need to undergo examination and make sure that there are no complications, for example, endometriosis.
+The process of restoring a normal menstrual cycle after a cesarean section depends on:

-1. age.
-The younger the woman, the sooner she will begin menstruation and the full resumption of childbearing function.
+1. Age.
+The younger the woman, the sooner she will begin menstruation and fully resume childbearing function.

 2. Lifestyle.
-It affects how a woman eats, whether she performs exercises.
+It affects how a woman eats and whether she exercises.

-3. lactation.
-If the mother is breastfeeding, then menstruation will begin in about 6-8 months.
+3. Lactation.
+If the mother feeds the baby with breast milk, menstruation will begin in approximately 6-8 months.
 In the absence of lactation, they appear after 8-12 weeks.

-Doctors recommend that patients after caesarean section begin intimate relationships in one and a half to two months.
-If there were or are any complications, then the issue of resuming sexual activity after pregnancy should be discussed with the doctor.
-Do not forget about contraception, because you should not get pregnant before two, and preferably three years after a caesarean section.
+Doctors recommend that patients after a cesarean section begin intimate relationships after one and a half to two months.
+If there were or are any complications, then the issue of resuming sexual activity after pregnancy should be discussed with a doctor.
+Don't forget about contraception, because you shouldn't get pregnant until two, or preferably three, years after your cesarean section.

-How to remove the stomach after cesarean at home
+How to remove belly fat after cesarean section at home

-Be sure to wear a bandage and use creams to restore skin elasticity, do body wraps.
-If you do not know how to restore the stomach after a cesarean section, then try to retract it more often, this helps a lot and can be performed in any conditions.
-Abdominal exercises, breathing exercises, yoga will help well.
-Hoop training will be effective.
-If possible, sleep on your stomach, this will help the correct contraction of the muscles.
+Be sure to wear a bandage and use creams to restore skin elasticity, and do body wraps.
+If you don’t know how to restore your stomach after a caesarean section, then try to pull it in more often, this helps a lot and can be done in any conditions.
+Abdominal exercises, breathing exercises, and yoga will help.
+Training with a hoop will be effective.
+If possible, sleep on your stomach to help your muscles contract properly.

 Video: effective exercises after cesarean section

 Attention!
 The information presented in the article is for informational purposes only.
-The materials of the article do not call for self-treatment.
-Only a qualified doctor can make a diagnosis and give recommendations for treatment based on the individual characteristics of a particular patient.
+The materials in the article do not encourage self-treatment.
+Only a qualified doctor can make a diagnosis and make recommendations for treatment based on the individual characteristics of a particular patient.

-Did you find an error in the text?
-Select it, press Ctrl + Enter and we'll fix it!
+Found an error in the text?
+Select it, press Ctrl + Enter and we will fix everything!

-Pregnant women who are going to have a caesarean section for certain indications are quite reasonably worried about whether the process of restoring the body after the operation will be painful and long.
-This is what often scares future women in labor who are shown a planned caesarean section.
+Pregnant women who are undergoing a caesarean section for certain indications are quite reasonably concerned about whether the body’s recovery process after the operation will be painful and long.
+This is what often frightens expectant mothers who are indicated for a planned cesarean section.

-In this article, we will talk about when you can get up and walk after a surgical birth and how to do it correctly.
+In this article we will talk about when you can get up and walk after surgical birth and how to do it correctly.

-A woman who has just had a caesarean section needs special care and supervision.
+A woman who has just had a caesarean section needs special care and monitoring.
 Therefore, after the end of the surgical intervention, she is immediately transported to the intensive care unit.

-In it, she should lie for several hours, and if complications appear, then for several days.
-Medical workers control the level of pressure, the temperature of the puerperal, they inject contracting drugs by the hour.
-They are necessary, since the own involution of the uterus after a surgical incision is slow, which is fraught with infections.
+She should lie in it for several hours, and if complications arise, then for several days.
+Medical workers monitor the mother's blood pressure and temperature, and administer contraction medications hourly.
+They are necessary because the natural involution of the uterus after a surgical incision proceeds slowly, which is fraught with infections.

-In order for the pain to be bearable after the anesthesia has finally passed, the administration of painkillers is provided, if there are signs or fears of infection, antibiotics are immediately started to be administered.
-Ice packs are applied to the stomach for better contraction of the uterus.
-It is clear that in the conditions of the intensive care unit, no movements are welcome, except for the movements of the hands and head, and even then it is very limited.
+To ensure that the pain is tolerable after the anesthesia has finally worn off, painkillers are prescribed; if there are signs or fears of infection, antibiotics are immediately administered.
+Ice packs are applied to the abdomen for better contraction of the uterus.
+It is clear that in an intensive care ward, no movements are encouraged, except for movements of the arms and head, and even then to a very limited extent.

 If there are no complications, after 4-6 hours the woman can be transferred to a regular ward in the department.
-On the first day, the child can only be brought in for feeding.
-Leaving him with his mother, if the routine of the maternity hospital involves the joint stay of newly-made mothers and newborns, will only be when the woman gets up after a caesarean section.
+On the first day, the baby can only be brought in for feeding.
+He will be left with his mother, if the maternity hospital’s routine involves new mothers and newborns staying together, only when the woman gets up after a caesarean section.

 It's time to rise

-The sooner a woman begins to engage in motor activity after transfer to a regular ward, the better.
-Forecasts for a faster and more successful recovery will be higher.
+The sooner a woman begins to engage in physical activity after transfer to a regular ward, the better.
+Projections for a faster and more successful recovery will be higher.
 But this does not mean that you can immediately get up and go.

-Only 5-6 hours after the operation, a woman can begin to toss and turn from side to side, but not yet rise.
+Only 5-6 hours after the operation, a woman can begin to toss and turn from side to side, but not yet get up.
 It will hurt, but not as much as it seems.
-The pain itself is dull, because the woman will be given painkillers intramuscularly for another 2-3 days.
-First by the clock, then by demand.
-In this case, the fear is stronger than the pain.
-Women in childbirth are afraid that the seams will open, burst.
+The pain itself is dull, because the woman will be given intramuscular painkillers for another 2-3 days.
+First by the hour, then on demand.
+In this case, fear is stronger than pain.
+Postpartum women are afraid that the stitches will come apart and burst.
 There is no need to be afraid of this.
-Although it is difficult to ignore the pulling sensations that the seams create when you try to turn on your side, it is quite difficult to ignore.
+Although it is quite difficult to ignore the pulling sensations that the seams create when trying to turn on your side.

-You need to roll over on your side correctly - first, the woman tries to turn the upper body, the shoulder girdle, and then smoothly, gradually pulls up the lower body, holding the bandage on her stomach with her hand.
-The first coups will bring a lot of unpleasant moments, but with each subsequent one it will get better and better.
+You need to turn on your side correctly - first the woman tries to turn her upper body, the shoulder girdle, and then smoothly, little by little, pulls up her lower body, holding the bandage on her stomach with her hand.
+The first revolutions will bring a lot of unpleasant moments, but with each subsequent one it will turn out better and better.

 After 8-10 hours from the end of the operation, if there are no complications and strict instructions from the doctor regarding the need to lie down and not move, you can get up.
-But before you can take a more or less vertical position (usually it is conditionally vertical, since the puerperal stands with the letter “G”, unable to unbend), you need to learn how to sit.
+But before you can take a more or less vertical position (usually it is conditionally vertical, since the postpartum woman stands in the letter “L”, unable to straighten up), you need to learn how to sit.

-From the position lying on your side, which has already been mastered, you need to smoothly lower one leg from the bed, lie down for a while, and then, holding your stomach with your palm and leaning your other hand on the bed, slowly sit down.
-Don't be in a hurry to get up.
-Sit for half an hour, an hour until the dizziness passes, which after the operation and anesthesia is completely normal.
+From the position lying on your side, which has already been mastered, you need to smoothly lower one leg from the bed, lie there for a while, and then, holding your stomach with your palm and leaning your other hand on the bed, slowly sit down.
+Don't rush to get up right away.
+Sit for half an hour, an hour until the dizziness passes, which is completely normal after the operation and anesthesia.

-As soon as the sitting position becomes quite comfortable, you can try to get up.
-If there is someone in the room who can help you do this, take advantage of this opportunity.
-If not, then lean your hands on the back of the bed, on the edge of the bed, as convenient.
-Do not try to straighten your shoulders and back as soon as you manage to be on your own two feet.
-It will be quite painful.
+As soon as the sitting position becomes quite comfortable, you can try to rise.
+If there is someone in the ward who can help do this, take advantage of this opportunity.
+If not, then rest your hands on the headboard, on the edge of the bed, as comfortably as possible.
+Do not try to straighten your shoulders and back as soon as you manage to stand on your own two feet.
+This will be quite painful.

-Do not go far from the bed or the accompanying person, stick to the wall or back of the bed, because the first steps may be accompanied by an attack of severe sudden weakness, dizziness.
-Without insurance in the form of a loved one, a roommate, a nurse, or, in extreme cases, a headboard, a woman in labor can fall and be injured.
+Do not move far from the bed or the person accompanying you, hold on to the wall or headboard, because the first steps may be accompanied by an attack of severe sudden weakness and dizziness.
+Without insurance in the form of a loved one, a roommate, a nurse, or, in extreme cases, a headboard, a postpartum mother may fall and be injured.

-The next day after the operation, women usually already move quite tolerably around the ward, and a day later, without any problems, they go to the toilet themselves, walk along the corridor, and with the observance of precautionary measures, they can take care of the babies themselves.
-Wearing a post-op bandage makes the early post-op period easier, but be sure to check with your doctor before wearing it.
+The next day after the operation, women usually move around the ward quite tolerably, and a day later they go to the toilet on their own without any problems, walk along the corridor, and with precautions they can take care of the babies themselves.
+Wearing a postoperative bandage makes the early postoperative period easier, but be sure to consult your doctor before putting it on.

-An incorrect mode of physical activity can theoretically cause a divergence of the seams, a violation of the structure of the internal seams.
-Subsequently, such a scar may be insolvent, which will make it difficult to bear the next pregnancy.
+An incorrect mode of physical activity can theoretically cause seams to diverge and disrupt the structure of internal seams.
+Subsequently, such a scar may become insolvent, which will make it difficult to carry the next pregnancy.

-But a long stay in bed, if a woman is afraid to get up and walk, can have very negative consequences - the uterus begins to contract worse, the exit of postpartum blood secretions and clots is difficult, which increases the likelihood of infection, endometritis.
+But staying in bed for a long time, if a woman is afraid to get up and walk, can have very negative consequences - the uterus begins to contract worse, the release of postpartum blood discharge and clots is difficult, which increases the likelihood of developing an infection and endometritis.

 The algorithm for correct lifting after surgery is presented in the following video.